 I’m on Tylenol 3 with codeine.
 I’ve used it daily since the horrifyingly botched L-rods surgery in 1991 left me in serious pain.
-I try not to complain, and keep taking the codeine on my schedule to keep the persistent bone pain under control.
-I’ve been reluctant to go to heavier narcotics, I need to keep my liver healthy, and when they put me on methadone in ‘93, I would fall asleep in front of friends and family.
+I try not to complain, and keep taking the codeine on my schedule to keep the persistent metal-on-bone pain under control.
+I’ve been reluctant to go to heavier narcotics, and when they put me on methadone in ’93, I would fall asleep in front of friends and family.
 Bad idea.

 Question 7: Do you recommend eliminating the prescription acetaminophen combination products?